-Nishi built a life-sized, three-storied Doll's House right in the middle of Rundle Mall — providing the perfect photo opportunity inside and out.
-The masterpiece was free to explore and saw over 29,000 visitors in just over 2 weeks.
+Nishi built a life-sized, three-storey Doll's House right in the middle of Rundle Mall — providing the perfect photo opportunity inside and out.
+The masterpiece was free to explore and saw over 29,000 visitors in just over two weeks.

 A life-sized house in the middle of Rundle Mall wouldn't be complete without a backyard.
 Rundle Mall teamed up with Australia's leading food and beverage brands to create 'The Yard' — a pop-up space to hang out with friends under the Gawler Place canopy.